Websites back online after Fastly-linked glitch takes down internet | Technology

 The disruption may have caused issues for citizens booking COVID-19 vaccinations or reporting test results, the Financial Times reported.
 Websites operated by news outlets including the Financial Times, the Guardian and Bloomberg News also faced outages.

+Many of the websites affected earn revenue from digital advertising.
+Worldwide, websites lost over $29 million in digital ad revenue per hour during the outage, according to back-of-the-envelope estimates from media measurement firm Kantar.
 News publishers came up with inventive workarounds to report about the outage when their websites failed to load.
-Popular tech website the Verge used Google Docs to report news, while UK Technology Editor at the Guardian started a Twitter thread to report on the problems.

-At the onset of the outage, nearly 21,000 Reddit users reported issues with the social media platform, while more than 2,000 users reported problems with Amazon, according to Downdetector.com.
-Twitter users quickly reacted to the outage, creating the #InternetShutdown hashtag with KITKAT's official handle telling its 441,500 followers "Guess it's time to Have A Break."

-"We were offline for a few minutes because the whole internet broke down," tweeted Jitse Groen, chief executive of food delivery group Just Eat Takeaway.com.
-Shares of New York-listed Fastly were up 4.7% at $52.80, after being down nearly 4% in pre-market trading.
+Shares of New York-listed Fastly were up 7.7% after being down nearly 4% in pre-market trading.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)